 Fence Gates: Placement and Installation

 Plan gate openings in your fence in locations where people, animals, and equipment need easy access to barns, stables or pastures.
-Give some advance thought to the location of gate openings and include these in the sketch of your fence layout.

 Place gates in logical places so livestock will willingly move through them.
-Gates should be near corners, not in the middle of a straight fence.

 You will also want to consider the different types of gates you will use in your fencing system.
 A more permanent gate type, such as heavy metal gate, may work better for openings along the perimeter.
 For openings or breaks on interior fences used to divide a large pasture into individual paddocks, a simpler gate opening, like a single wire attached to a gate handle, may be adequate.

-For a properly constructed electric fence system, there should be one gate handle for every electrified wire.
+There should be one gate handle for every electrified wire.
 Electrified gates are made from the same type of wire as the material used in your fence line.

 When installing a gate in an electric fence system remember: